-Shifting our preconceptions, attitudes and decision-making regarding disability requires careful self-examination, education, awareness, commitment and planning.
-This framework focuses on a systematic approach to reduce barriers in our community.
-We use data, lived experiences, best practices and human rights decisions and guidance to understand community accessibility challenges and opportunities to support investment decisions that maximize positive outcomes for as many people as possible.
-The Accessibility Program allows the City to adapt to changing priorities, context and constraints.
+Shifting our preconceptions, attitudes, and decision-making regarding disability requires careful self-examination, education, awareness, commitment, and planning.
+This framework focuses on a systematic and coordinated approach to reduce barriers in our community.
+We use data, lived experiences, best practices, and provincial legislation and guidance to understand community accessibility challenges and opportunities to support investment decisions that maximize positive outcomes.